rutikeshpawar/Amazon-Customer-Analytics-Dashboards/README.md

 ## 🔹 Overview
 This project analyzes **Amazon sales data (FY 2022-23)** using Tableau.
-Note - I have Download from the Kaggle.
-This is in the Binary Form.
-Download Orignal From Kaggle.
+- Note - I have Download from the Kaggle.
+This Excel file is in the Binary Form.
+Download Orignal Excel File From Kaggle.
 The dashboards provide insights into **Revenue, Discounts & Orders, and Categorywise Sales**.

 ---